Shaunakdas/AndroidStarterKit/README.md

 	2) MyPagerAdapter (instanceOf(FragmentPagerAdapter)) contains fragmentManager, getItem and getCount
 	3) layout_swipe_view has ref. to content_swipe_view .
 Which has ViewPager xml and inside it, PagerTabStrip referring to current Tab
 	4) FirstFragment and Second Fragment which just has textview only.
+* RecyclerView Activity
+	1) Contact Class to define Data attribute
+	2) activity_users.xml to create hold RecyclerView parent View
+	3) item_contact.xml to hold view of each item
+	4) ContactsAdapter class to handle view management
+	5) ContactsAdapter.ViewHolder class within ContactsAdapter class to define ViewHolder and its constructor
+	6) onCreateViewHolder method binds item_contact.xml to ViewHolder
+	7) onBindViewHolder method to bind Data with ViewHolder